tnummy/booker/readme.md

 # Notes

 ## About
-This is just a simple note app.
+This is just a simple artist/venue booking app.

 ## Demo